JBucho/PasswordGenerator/README.md

 This repository contains simple password generator.

+!
+Generator requires at least Python 3.6 due to usage of secrets module !

 Password is generated with length and strength set by a user.

 Password strength levels: